cmchurch/jquery-infinite-carousel/README.md

 edits
 ========================

-The edits for one to set the carousel to a particular slide upon initialization of the carousel.
+The modifications allow for one to set the carousel to a particular slide upon its initialization.

-The specific implementation of this edit was to allow a variable to be passed via the URL that could be used to intialize the carousel to a particular slide.
+The specific implementation of this modification was as follows: a variable was passed via the URL, and this variable was then used to intialize the carousel to a particular slide.
+This allowed a user to keep the particular slide he or she was on throughout his/her navigation of the carousel.

-Therefore, the url "foo/bar?slide=X" would initialize the slideshow to slide X. This allows a user to keep consistent the particular slide he or she was on throughout his/her navigation of the carousel.
+Therefore, the url "foo/bar?slide=X" would initialize the slideshow to slide X.

 how to use